TimoMoosmann/Blog-Authorization-Laravel/README.md

 #### Login
 ##### /login
 Login as any user.
-The password will always be "password".
-To see a list of all users login as admin with email address "lester@mail.com" and access the "Show all users" route.
+Password will always be "password".
+Log in as admin with email address "lester@mail.com" and access `/users/showall` to get a list of all users.
 ##### /logout
-Logs out the current user.
+Logs out the current user

 #### Show all users
 ##### /users/showall
 Only available as admin.
-See a list of all registered users and their E-Mail addresses.
+See a list of all registered users, their roles, and Email-Addresses.

+#### Create and edit Blog Posts
+##### /blogEntries/create
+Only available for users with role writer or admin.
+Write a new blog post, which appears on `/` for all users.
+##### /
+If you are logged in and your role is writer, you can delete and edit your own posts.
+If you are logged as admin you can delete and edit all posts.